Trial set in child abuse case

 A North Carolina man is denying he made a 12-year-old boy put a gun to his head and say goodbye to his little sister.

-Christian J. Sharpsteen, 35, is on schedule to go to trial next year on two felony counts of child endangerment or abuse.
+Christian J. Sharpsteen, 35, is scheduled to go to trial next year on two felony counts of child endangerment or abuse.

 Sharpsteen’s five-day trial is set for Jan.
 28, 2020.